erikronstrom/teoria/README.md

 Features
 ---------

- - A note object (`teoria.Note`), which understands alterations, octaves, key number, frequency and etc. and Helmholtz notation
+ - A pitch object (`teoria.Pitch`), which understands alterations, octaves, key number, frequency and etc. and Helmholtz notation

  - A chord object (`teoria.Chord`), which understands everything